D7039E-E7032E/Project-Report/README.md

 ### Data gathering
 <p>
-The LIDAR will gather all the data used to map the environment.
+The LIDAR was used to gather all the data used to map the environment.
 Since the LIDAR is not fully accurate a filter of some sort must be implemented to check which points are useful.
-After the raw data points have been filtered they will be packaged and sent to the central station.
-The packages will also be cached in the Raspberry Pi for verification that the central station has received the packages.
-After the packages have been verified they will be removed from the Raspberry Pi.
+After the raw data points have been filtered they were packaged and sent to the central station.
+The packages are also  cached in the Raspberry Pi for verification that the central station has received the packages.
+After the packages have been verified they are removed from the Raspberry Pi.
 </p>

 ### Cartographer